getsentry/relay/README.md

 [Relay C-ABI readme](relay-cabi/README.md).

 We highly recommend to develop and test the python package in a **virtual environment**.
-Once the ABI has been updated and tested, ensure the virtualenv is active and install the package, which builds the native library.
+Once the ABI has been updated and tested, ensure the virtual environment is active and install the package, which builds the native library.
 There are two ways to install this:

 ```bash
 # Install the release build, recommended: